César Ritter

-César Ernesto Ritter Burga (born in Lima, Peru on 31 August 1979) is a Peruvian actor.
-He is known for playing "Lalo" Chávez in Mil Oficios, Lorenzo Wilmer Vargas Vargas con harto de Sanchez in Asi Es La Vida, Nicolás Bingley/Rita in Rita y Yo and the recurrent role of Manolo López in the television series Al Fondo Hay Sitio.
+César Ernesto Ritter Burga (born in Lima, Peru on 30 August 1979) is a Peruvian actor.
+He is known for playing "Lalo" Chávez in Mil Oficios, Lorenzo Wilmer Vargas Vargas con harto de Sanchez in Así es la vida, Nicolás Bingley/Rita in Rita y Yo and the recurrent role of Manolo López in the television series Al Fondo Hay Sitio.

 Biography

 He studied at the Alexander von Humboldt German school in Lima.

 Ritter was involved in casting and directing a number of television series, such as One thousand jobs and Plop and Flynn.

 Filmography

-Awards & Nominations
+Awards and nominations

 Ritter has been nominated for several Premios Luces with the latest being in 2021.